earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/class-lessons/2017-03-08-automation01-dry-principles.md

 Well written functions help you document your workflow because:

-1. Well written functions are documented with inputs and outputs clearly defined
+1. Well written functions are documented with inputs and outputs clearly defined.
 2. Well written functions use names that help you better understand the task that the function performs.